Ottoman military band: Origins and early years of the bands

 Mehterhâne, Ottoman miniature circa 1568.
 The musicians play two zurna, two spiral trumpets (boru), a cylinder drum davul and a pair of kettle drums (nakkare).
 In 1529, the "Turkish field clamor" reached Vienna for the first time.

 Mehter tunes are found as far back as the 16th century.
 Nevertheless, it is known that Abdülkadir Meragi, the great Turkish music master, came to the Ottoman lands during the era of Yıldırım Bayezid Khan and composed some mehter melodies for the Ottoman classical army.
 In that period, Nefiri Behram Ağa and Emir-i Hac also wrote some mehter tunes.
 Mehter bands played some compositions of Hasan Can and Gazi Giray Han of Kırım, as well.
 There was great development of Turkish music in the 17th century.
-In the meantime, mehter conductors and bandmasters such as Zurnazenbaşı (head of the zurna players) İbrahim Ağa, Zurnazen Daği, Ahmed Çelebi from Edirne, Mehter Ahmed from Edirne also composed mehter tunes.
+In the meantime, mehter conductors and bandmasters such as Zurnazenbaşı (head of the zurna players) İbrahim Ağa, Zurnazen Daği, Ahmed Çelebi from Edirne, Mehter Ahmed from Edirne also composed marches and traditional music for the methers, inclusive of arrangements of folk music from the regions the bandsmen came.